RJ Print Lab

 Workshop Terms & Conditions

 A 50% deposit is required to hold the date or dates of the workshop.
 The remainder of the payment will be requested within 14 days of the workshop.
 A full refund can be issued up to 14 days before the workshop.
-Once within 14 days of your workshop only re-scheduling is allowed up to 3 days before the workshop.
+Once within 14 days of your workshop only re-scheduling is allowed one time up to 3 days before the workshop.

 Please Note: Cancelling within 3 days of the workshop will forfeit your payments.